 The choir requires a relatively light commitment for a Cambridge college choir allowing members to combine their choral activity with a broad selection of other experiences.
 Members of the choir interested in covering more repertoire or increasing their one-per-part experience regularly sing at the Sunday morning Communion services in groups of four or six.
 Benefits of being a member of the choir include;

-- free singing lessons (for members of Fitzwilliam College) with visiting professional teacher
+- free singing lessons with visiting professional teacher

 - free meals each time the choir sings in college including hot suppers on Sundays after the service